Sakshika08/devops-notes/Terraform/Master-Notes.md

 ## key terminology and concept

+- ### Provider:
-- **Provider**: A provider is a plugin for Terraform that defines and manages resources for a specific cloud or infrastructure platform.
+A provider is a plugin for Terraform that defines and manages resources for a specific cloud or infrastructure platform.
 Examples of providers include AWS, Azure, Google Cloud, and many others.
 You configure providers in your Terraform code to interact with the desired infrastructure platform.

+**Different Ways to Configure Providers in Terraform**
+#### In the Root Module

  ```hcl
 provider "aws" {
   region = "us-east-1"